Soccer-Hulk plays down injury scare, should be fit for Mexico

-SAO PAULO Brazil striker Hulk limped out a training session on Sunday morning but said his injury was not serious and he expects to be fit for the World Cup Group A match against Mexico on Tuesday.
+SAO PAULO, June 15 Brazil striker Hulk limped out a training session on Sunday morning but said his injury was not serious and he expects to be fit for the World Cup Group A match against Mexico on Tuesday.

 Hulk scored a goal in the practice game but limped off moments afterwards looking downcast.